 Frequently Asked Questions

-Q: If I am hosting a Free meeting and it looks like it will go long, can you promote me to Pro?
+Q: If I am hosting a Free meeting and it looks like it will go long, can you promote me to a Licensed user?

-A: No. Once your meeting has started, it will not convert to a Pro meeting without restarting the meeting.
-That being said, Pro meetings can convert to Free 20 minutes before the meeting ends without affecting the meeting, if the license is needed elsewhere.
+A: No. Once your meeting has started, it will not convert to a Licensed user without restarting the meeting.

 Q: I don’t need moderation and want to host a longer meeting.
 Is there a link that I can just use?